 - Sift the cake mix into the liquid mixture and stir until just combined.
 (Do not overmix, and do not skip the sifting step.)
 The batter will be thick.

-- Remove from the oven, let cool for a couple of minutes, and then turn onto a wire rack to cool.
+- Remove from the oven, let cool for a couple of minutes, then turn onto a wire rack to cool.
 Remove the parchment rounds.

 Directions for Cream Cheese Frosting